File 2025 taxes 4 days left to file

 Blockstats stands out as the best crypto tax software because it actually works with complex transactions instead of forcing manual corrections.
 The platform's AI automates data entry and it actively finds tax savings through loss harvesting and deduction identification.

 For taxpayers, this means accurate Form 8949 and Schedule D generation with TurboTax compatibility, all while tracking portfolio performance in real-time.
-The $99/year Pro plan offers exceptional value for active traders managing up to 5,000 transactions annually.
+The $119/year Pro plan offers exceptional value for active traders managing up to 2.500 transactions annually.
+This becomes especially important for portfolios with hundreds or thousands of transactions where manual corrections are not scalable.

 2. CoinLedger